How we handle your data.

 Data handling & encryption

-- In transit: TLS 1.3 across all customer surfaces, including the API (/v1/*), webhook delivery (HMAC-signed), and email (STARTTLS via Resend).
+- In transit: TLS 1.3 across every customer surface — the API (/v1/*), webhook delivery (cryptographically signed), and outbound email.

-- Secrets: Webhook signing secrets and API keys are returned to the user once at creation, then hashed (HMAC-SHA-256) and stored as digests.
-We cannot recover a lost key — you rotate it.
+- Secrets: API keys and webhook signing secrets are shown once at creation and stored irreversibly encrypted.
+We can't recover a lost key — you rotate it.

 - Payment data: Card numbers and CVCs never reach our servers.
 Stripe Checkout collects them directly; we receive only a tokenized customer ID and the last 4 digits for display.

-- No selling, no profiling: We do not sell, rent, or share customer data with advertisers.
-PostHog product analytics is opt-in and anonymized at the user-ID level.
+- No selling, no profiling: We don't sell, rent, or share customer data with advertisers.
+Product analytics is opt-in and anonymized at the user-ID level.

 Authentication & account security

-- Admin access: Two named operators with break-glass Supabase service-role access.
-Every privileged operation is logged in cron_run_log.
+- Admin access: Tightly scoped and recorded with timestamps.
+Every privileged operation is logged for forensic review.

 - Security email notifications: New-device sign-in, password / MFA changes, plan changes, and API-key rotation each trigger an email so you see it the moment it happens.